Weight Loss

 When you drastically reduce your calorie intake, your body goes into survival mode.
 It senses a shortage of energy and adapts to conserve resources, leading to a slowdown in your metabolism.
 This is a natural physiological response to protect your body from starvation.

-See also Is Grapefruit Actually That Great for Weight Loss?
+See also Should You Try Stoplight Foods for Weight Loss?

 The Body’s Adaptive Response to Calorie Restriction, 4 signs youre eating little trying lose weight